Debunking Three Common Nutrition Myths

 A review by Heimer et al. (2009) of all the available research on the subject identified that while a vitamin C supplement could reduce the duration of a cold, it did not reduce the severity of its symptoms or make someone less likely to develop a cold.
 However, it did highlight that athletes training in sub-arctic conditions could obtain a preventative effect from taking a vitamin C supplement; though a more recent position statement has advised there is insufficient evidence to advocate the use of high dose supplements to promote immune function amongst athletes.

-While taking part in regular intense exercise does appear to increase requirements for vitamin C - suggested to relate to that needed for repair and growth of muscle tissue and to aid iron absorption to support their greater number of red blood cells - the amount required daily is estimated to be in the magnitude of 200 milligrams.
-This is significantly lower than the supplements containing 1000 milligram or more of the vitamin taken by some athletes.
+While taking part in regular, intense exercise does appear to increase requirements for vitamin C - suggested to relate to that needed for repair and growth of muscle tissue and to aid iron absorption to support their greater number of red blood cells - the amount required daily is estimated to be in the magnitude of 200 milligrams.
+This is significantly lower than the supplements containing 1000 milligrams or more of the vitamin taken by some athletes.

 While vitamin C cannot be stored by the body and excess will be excreted via the urine, some evidence indicates that long-term use of high dose supplements may increase the risk of developing cancer.
-Bearing this in mind and the lack of conclusive evidence for the benefit of vitamin C for athletes, obtaining sufficient from the inclusion of citrus fruits, berries, kiwis, tomatoes, peppers and green vegetables in the diet appears the better option.
+Bearing this in mind and the lack of conclusive evidence for the benefit of vitamin C for athletes, obtaining sufficient from the inclusion of citrus fruits, berries, kiwis, tomatoes, peppers, and green vegetables in the diet appears the better option.

 We need to include more polyunsaturated fats in our diet